HULSTROM ENROLLMENT AND

 gifted students happens when they have a genuine challenge and appropriate

 support to successfully meet these challenges.
-The Gifted Options Program
+The Gifted and Talented Program

 offers students an accelerated instructional model that is standards-based and